 Japanese Hammer Types

-The gennou common to Eastern Japan is a simple symmetrical cylinder of one sort or another with a flat face on one end and a domed face on the other, often called the “ryoguchi gennou,” or the “Janus Hammer” by those with a classical education.
+The gennou common to Eastern Japan is a simple symmetrical cylinder of one sort or another with a flat face on one end and a domed face on the other, often called the “ryoguchi gennou.”
 No claws, no pointy tail.
 The flat face is used for striking chisels and pounding nails.
 The domed face is used for something called “kigoroshi” and for the last stroke when setting nails.
 It’s a handy tool and more stable in the swing than a claw hammer.
-It’s a matter of physics.
+It’s just a matter of physics.

 Japanese carpenters use a specialized nail bar for pulling nails effectively increasing the lifespan of their hammer handles, so claws are not necessary.

 The Yamakichi style gennou head (see photo below) is another variety popular primarily in Western Japan.
-The tail is not pointy but rather a small square face that is useful for starting small nails and for “ tapping out” plane blades.
-The face typically has a slight curvature which is helpful for setting nails, but not enough to damage a chisel.
-The moment of inertia is less than the symmetrical gennou head so it is not as stable in the swing, but it is still a fine head.
+The tail is not pointy but tapers to a small square face that is useful for starting small nails and for “ tapping out” plane blades.
+The striking face typically has a slight curvature which is helpful for setting nails, but not enough to damage a chisel.
+The moment of inertia is less than the symmetrical gennou head so it is not as stable in the swing, but it is still a fine head and very sexy looking.

 The pictures below are of a gennou head called “Funate,” which translates to “boat hand.”
 I have heard it originated with ship carpenters, but am uncertain.
 The tail end is a small square as you can see from the photo, and is handy for setting nails.
 It makes a great finish hammer, but as a hammer for striking gennou it never appealed to me.
 But there are plenty of craftsmen that love this hammer.